TheMadRuffian/EACbrightspaceDARK/README.md

   * Workaround: None yet
 * Hyperlinks may not be highlighted
   * Workaround: Look for a change in the cursor shape (changes to hand) or disable overlay temporarily to view the hyperlinks

-* Not tested in quizzes.
-Highly advised to disable the overlay before taking a quiz.
+* Not tested in quizzes
+  * Highly advised to disable the overlay before taking a quiz.
 (Doesn't have to be disabled when using the Lockdown browser as the quiz will continue in that browser rather than in the browser Stylus is installed)

 # How to use it?
 * Install Stylus extension for Chrome or Firefox.
 Clicking here will take you to the respective addon places.
 Not available for Safari.